-Applications for student teaching must be made to the Department of Education no later than two weeks following the first day of classes in the semester prior to student teaching.
+Applications for student teaching must be submitted to the Director of Student Teaching no later than two weeks following the first day of classes in the semester prior to student teaching.
 Late applications cannot be guaranteed consideration.
-The following criteria must be met to qualify for student teaching:
+To be officially admitted to student teaching, the following criteria must be met:

-- Attain senior standing with an overall grade point average of 2.5 and at least a 2.0 grade point average in professional education courses. - 2.
-Possess no grade lower than "C" in professional education courses and in specialized courses required for certification in elementary education, regardless of institution(s) attended.
-(Professional courses are listed under "Major Requirements" and specialized courses are all courses listed under "Other Requirements" with the exception of History 1005 and the 6 hours of English electives.) - 3.
-Pass the following PRAXIS II exams:

-Elementary Education Content Knowledge (10014)

-Principles of Learning and Teaching K-6 (30522)
+- 1. Attain senior standing with an overall grade point average of 2.5. - Possess no grade lower than "C" in professional education courses and in specialized courses required for certification in elementary education, regardless of institution(s) attended.
+(Professional courses are listed under "Major Requirements" and specialized courses are all courses listed under "Other Requirements" with the exception of History 1005 and the 6 hours of English electives.) - Pass the following PRAXIS II exams: Elementary Education Content Knowledge (10014) Principles of Learning and Teaching K-6 (30522) - 4.
+Complete six (6) hours of approved service. - 5.
+Complete six (6) hours of professional development. - 6.
+Obtain approval of Submission 2 of Professional Philosophical Statement. - 7.
+Complete all coursework and transition requirements for the Bachelor of Science in Elementary Education except EDCI 4800 and EDCI 4900.